marcoevang/camilladsp-setrate/README.md

 - ***camilladsp-setrate***  works with all released versions of CamillaDSP.
+- If the `--capture` flag is omitted, ***camilladsp-setrate*** dynamically replaces the value of the *samplerate* parameter set in the configuration file.
+If the value of the *capture_samplerate* parameter is also assigned in that file, if that value is different from the value of the audio stream being captured, and if resampling is not enabled, *CamillaDSP* detects a contradiction and reports a configuration error.
+Therefore, the value of the *capture_samplerate* parameter should not be set.
+  If, on the other hand, the `--capture` flag is used, ***camilladsp-setrate*** dynamically replaces the value of the *capture_samplerate* parameter, leaving the *samplerate* parameter unaffected.
+This is useful to achieve resampling at a fixed rate determined by the *samplerate* parameter.
+In this case, both the *capture_samplerate* and *samplerate* parameters must be specified and resampling must be enabled.
 - Comments in the source code will, hopefully, help to understand the what and the how.